2023 Water Quality Report

 We understand the public’s desire for swift action to remove PFAS and we have a planned water treatment upgrade to Granular Activated Carbon (GAC) which has been studied at our plants and determined to be the most effective method for PWC.
 It is important to know that any water treatment upgrade is a major infrastructure investment and upgrades must be made for each of our drinking water plants.

-As this upgrade is being designed and built to help us meet new EPA Drinking Water standards, we have been actively working to upgrade our current Powder Activated Carbon (PAC) treatment capabilities to allow a higher dosage than is currently possible.
-While PAC is not as efficient or economical as GAC, it can effectively remove modest amounts of PFAS and it will assist us in addressing PFAS until GAC, which is the best solution, can be installed.
+As this upgrade is being designed and built to help us meet new EPA Drinking Water standards, we have been actively working to upgrade our current Powder Activated Carbon (PAC) treatment capabilities to allow a higher dosage of PAC to Cape Fear River water than is currently possible.
+While PAC is not as efficient or economical as GAC, it can effectively remove modest amounts of PFAS and it will assist us in a limited way to address PFAS until GAC, which is the best solution, can be installed.

 PAC construction begins this spring and is expected to be completed by April 2026.
 Our GAC upgrade is expected to be operational by February 2028.

-PWC’s top priority will continue to be providing safe, high-quality drinking water and we are committed to continued advocacy to prevent PFAS from being discharged into our source water so that we can eliminate the exposure and financial burden for our customers.
+PWC’s top priority will continue to be providing drinking water that meets all EPA regulatory requirements and we are committed to continued advocacy to prevent PFAS from being discharged into our source water so that we can eliminate the exposure and financial burden for our customers.

 Some people may be more vulnerable to contaminants in drinking water than the general population.
 Immuno-compromised persons such as those with cancer undergoing chemotherapy, organ transplant recipients, people with HIV/AIDS or other immune system disorders, some elderly, and infants can be particularly vulnerable to infections.
 These people should seek advice about drinking water from their health care providers.

-More information on PFAS, including monthly PWC testing results, can be found at www.FayPWC.com/PFAS-Facts/
+More information on PFAS, including quarterly PWC testing results, can be found on our website: www.FayPWC.com/PFAS-Facts/

 More information about contaminants and potential health effects can be obtained by calling the EPA’s Safe Drinking Water Hotline (800-426-4791).